FelinaHildebrand/MobiLipid/README.md

 lipidomics by internal standardization.
-For utilizing the MobiLipid workflow samples measured with (LC-)IM-MS have to be spiked with U<sup>13</sup>C labeled internal standards (fully labeled yeast extract,<sup>[1](#ref-neubauer2012)</sup>).
+For utilizing the MobiLipid workflow samples measured with (LC-)IM-MS have to be spiked with U<sup>13</sup>C labeled internal standards (fully labeled yeast extract<sup>[1](#ref-neubauer2012)</sup>).
 Subsequently, it is possible to utilize the <sup>DT</sup>CCS<sub>N2</sub> library for U<sup>13</sup>C labeled lipids (provided together with the code and publication) to first calculate CCS bias between measured CCS values and library values of U<sup>13</sup>C labeled lipids.
-Additionally, MobiLipid allows for the correction of CCS values by computing correction function for each lipid class-adduct combinations (possible combinations are listed in the table below).
+Additionally, MobiLipid allows for the correction of CCS values by computing correction function for each lipid class-adduct combinations (possible combinations are listed in the table below, see [Running MobiLipid](#running-mobilipid)).
 CCS correction functions are based on linear regression functions which require a minimum of 3 lipids within a lipid class-adduct combination which restricts the CCS correction to the following lipid classes: Cer, DG, HexCer, LPC, PA, PC, PE, PI, PS, and TG.
 MobiLipid computes up to 100 distinct correction functions employing 3 to 6 lipids of a lipid class-adduct combination for linear regression.
-Input values for linear regression using the equation *y* = *m* \* *x* + *b* are measured CCS values of U<sup>13</sup>C labeled lipids as x value and <sup>DT</sup>CCS<sub>N2</sub> library values as y value.
-After generation of all CCS correction functions, all measured CCS values are corrected, irrespective of their labeling status.
-To monitor the result of CCS correction, the bias between corrected CCS values and <sup>DT</sup>CCS<sub>N2</sub> library values of U<sup>13</sup>C labeled lipids is calculated.
+Input values for linear regression using the equation *y* = *m* \* *x* + *b* are measured CCS values of U<sup>13</sup>C labeled lipids as x value and
+<sup>DT</sup>CCS<sub>N2</sub> library values as y value.
+After
+generation of all CCS correction functions, all measured CCS values are corrected, irrespective of their labeling status.
+To monitor the result of CCS correction, the bias between corrected CCS values and
+<sup>DT</sup>CCS<sub>N2</sub> library values of U<sup>13</sup>C labeled
+lipids is calculated.

+## Citation

+Please cite the following publication if you use MobiLipid in your
+workflow:

 ## Necessary installations